backendorf/images-replace-extension/README.md

 # images-replace-extension
-Reload images from alternative domain.
+Magento 2 tool to reload images from alternative domain.